3/4/2025

 Chief Scientific Officer

-Yeah, so I think there was 15.2 billion for all of 24, which was the best year in a number of years.
-In fact, for cell gene investment, you know, 25 is the best year for cell gene investment.
-So, I think is going to be is going to be a little bit more challenging from an from an expectation standpoint.
-You know, I think it'll be a strong year, but we obviously have to see what happens with the federal government and what's happening there.
-So, so I'll couch that with just a caveat.
+Yeah, so I think it was $15.2 billion for all of 24, which was the best year in a number of years, in fact, for Celgene investment.
+You know, 25 is going to be a little bit more challenging from an expectation standpoint.
+You know, I think it will be a strong year, but we obviously have to see what happens with the federal government and what's happening there.
+So I'll couch that with just a caveat.
 But the markets themselves are very positive.
-In fact, a lot of the activity we were at from a trade show standpoint and from a market standpoint, the sentiment overall is much more positive than it has been in a long time.
-I'm sure Tom was saying that.
+In fact, a lot of the activity that we were at from a trade show standpoint and from a market standpoint, the sentiment overall is much more positive than it has been in a long time.
+I'm not sure if Tom wants to add anything to that.

 speaker